 Node (N) describes whether the cancer has spread to the lymph nodes.

-N0 means there are no lymph nodes containing cancer.
+N0 means there are no cancer cells in the nearby lymph nodes.

 N1 means there are 1 to 3 lymph nodes that contain cancer cells.

-N2 means that there is cancer in more than 4 lymph nodes.
+N2 means that there is cancer in 4 or more lymph nodes.

-Cancer that has spread to the lymph nodes means the cancer is more likely to have spread further than the pancreas.
+Cancer that has spread to the nearby lymph nodes means there is a higher risk that cancer cells may have spread further than the pancreas.

 Metastasis (M) describes whether the cancer has spread to a different part of the body.

-M0 means the cancer has not spread into distant organs such as the liver or lungs.
+M0 means the cancer has not spread to other areas of the body such as the liver or lungs.

-M1 means the cancer has spread to other organs.
+M1 means the cancer has spread to other areas of the body.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: